BrainLesion/panoptica/README.md

 > [!NOTE]
 > Panoptica supports a large range of metrics. <br>
-> An overview of the supported metrics and their formulas can be found: [panoptica/metrics.md](https://github.com/BrainLesion/panoptica/tree/main/metrics.md)
+> An overview of the supported metrics and their formulas can be found here: [panoptica/metrics.md](https://github.com/BrainLesion/panoptica/tree/main/metrics.md)

 ## Use cases and tutorials

 > [!TIP]
-> We provide Jupyter Notebook tutorials featuring various use cases. <br>
+> We provide Jupyter Notebook tutorials showcasing various use cases. <br>
 > You can explore them here: [BrainLesion/tutorials/panoptica](https://github.com/BrainLesion/tutorials/tree/main/panoptica)